 Immediate (For MCW accessories only.)
 When the radio and/or device is turned off after pairing, the keys are lost.
 Due to this, when your radio and your device are turned back on, they are unable to reconnect.
 The user must re-pair the devices to re-establish a new set of pairing keys.
-See Pairing with Low Frequency-Motorola Proximity Pairing
+See Pairing with Low Frequency-Motorola Proximity Pairing (LF-MPP) Feature on page 71 and Standard Pairing Feature on page 73.

-Standard Pairing Feature on page 72.
 Infinite (For all Bluetooth devices.)
 When the radio and/or device are turned off after pairing, keys are not lost.
 When the radio and the device are turned back on, they can resume the Bluetooth connection without user intervention.